How to Fix Laptop Not Recognizing External Hard Drive

 In situations where data access is critical, recovering files before repair is the safest strategy.
 Magic Data Recovery offers a reliable, non-destructive solution for retrieving data from undetected or unreadable external hard drives.

-If you are dealing with a RAW drive or missing partition, using the right recovery tool can make all the difference.
+If you are dealing with a RAW drive or missing partition, using the right recovery solution can make all the difference.

 FAQs